JeremyChou28/JeremyChou28/README.md

 👯 I am looking for collaborations and am also open to interested undergraduate interns.
 Please feel free to contact me!

-📫 How to reach me: jeremychou28@gmail.com
+📫 How to contact me: jeremychou28@gmail.com